varunsdave/figure1CodingChallenge/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Start
+To start, run npm install && npm start start.
+By default it will run on local machine.

 ## Build